The Trusted Advisor and Collective Voice of Ohio's Clean Transportation Industry

 Ms. Walsh is a 17-year public servant focused on transportation, economic development, energy, and community planning.
 At MORPC, her team has helped advance Smart Columbus, the Hyperloop Midwest Connect proposal, and a Downtown Columbus Employee Bus “C-pass” program.
 She is a Columbus Business First 40 Under 40 honoree, a Central Ohio Women’s Transportation Seminar Woman of the Year, and has previously served as treasurer for Clean Fuels Ohio.

 Ms. Walsh earned a Bachelor of Arts in Public Administration and Urban and Regional Planning from Miami University and a Master of Public Administration from Wright State University.

-THEA WALSH, AICP, BOARD CHAIR
+THEA WALSH, AICP, BOARD President

 Dr. Shanahan provides strategic guidance on clean energy technology policy and deployment.
 Appointed by the U.S. District Court, he serves on the Class Benefit Fund Board of Trustees managing disbursement of claims benefits from a class action suit involving Duke Energy.
 He also serves on the boards of the Ohio Environmental Council Action Fund and the Emerald Cities Collaborative for Cleveland and Cuyahoga County.
 As Governor Ted Strickland’s energy advisor, he played a key role in designing, negotiating and implementing SB 221 that created Ohio’s first advanced energy and efficiency portfolio standards.
 During his tenure serving five Governors as executive director, the Ohio Air Quality Development Authority issued $5.8 billion in bonds, supporting investments in air pollution control and prevention, energy efficiency and clean energy technologies.